-Generally, when a baby tests positive for illegal drugs, it is immediately after birth.
+Generally, a baby tests positive for illegal drugs immediately after birth.
 That is to say, the drug for which the baby is positive is passed through the mother in utero.
 The story below shows there are exceptions to every rule.
 And you better believe the Department of Child Safety will be knocking on (or down) your door if your four-month-old tests positive for cocaine.

 An Oro Valley couple known best as Tucson TV reporters are facing drug charges after tests revealed cocaine in their baby’s system.

 According to Oro Valley police, Krystin Lisaius, 26, and husband Somchai Lisaius, 42, were indicted on charges of possession of a dangerous drug, drug paraphernalia, and child abuse on June 9.